 Back pain could be spinal stenosis, a condition where the spinal canal - the protective area that houses the spinal cord - narrows, placing pressure on the spinal cord or spinal nerves.
 This can lead to pain, weakness or numbness in the back, neck, legs, shoulders or arms - depending on which part of the spinal cord is affected.
 Spinal stenosis most often results in lower back pain and neck pain.

 At The University of Vermont Medical Center, our highly-trained neurology team uses sophisticated technology and minimally invasive surgical techniques to diagnose and treat spinal stenosis.

-Through all stages of your treatment - from diagnosis to surgery to rehabilitation - we provide a caring, personalized approach that puts patients at the center of everything we do.
+Through all stages of your treatment for spinal stenosis - from diagnosis to surgery to rehabilitation - we provide a caring, personalized approach that puts patients at the center of everything we do.

-As a university hospital and health system, our team provides the most advanced care backed by research: we make all diagnostic and treatment recommendations based on the latest thinking in the field.
+- Evidence-based care - As a university hospital and health system, we make all diagnostic and treatment recommendations for spinal problems based on the latest thinking in the field.
 Through patient education, we answer all your questions and help you become as informed as possible throughout your care.

 If you have lower back pain and are over the age of 50, you could have spinal stenosis.
 It's a common condition that gets worse over time.

 - Bone spurs - A bone overgrowth that presses into the spinal canal.

 - Disk degeneration - The disks that act as a cushion between your spine's vertebrae can dry out with age.